King County, Texas: Politics

-However, the county has shifted strongly Republican since the 1980s.
-The last Democratic presidential nominee to win over twenty percent of the vote in King County was Bill Clinton in 1996.
-In 2016, by percentage of votes, it was the second most Republican county in the entire country, only being surpassed by Roberts County, Texas.
+However, the county has shifted strongly Republican since the 1980s, and is now almost unanimously Republican.
+The last Democratic presidential nominee to win over 20% of the vote in King County was Bill Clinton in 1996.
+In 2016, by percentage of votes, it was the second-most Republican county in the entire country, only being surpassed by Roberts County, Texas.

-In the 2004 presidential election, 87.8 percent (137 votes) supported incumbent U.S. President George W. Bush, a Republican, whereas only 11.5 percent (18 votes) backed the Democratic challenger, U.S. Senator John Kerry.
+In the 2004 presidential election, 87.8% (137 votes) supported incumbent U.S. President George W. Bush, a Republican, whereas only 11.5% (18 votes) backed the Democratic challenger, U.S. Senator John Kerry.